Isovariant homotopy theory and fixed point invariants: Introduction

 A common approach in the isovariant setting is to require extra assumptions on the dimensions of gaps between isotropy subspaces so that isovariant and equivariant homotopy equivalences coincide.
 The gap hypotheses in this paper are significantly weaker than those in \cite{schultzgap}, and additionally weaker than those in \cite{Luc} (e.g., Definition 4.49 of that book.)
 We show that such strong gap hypotheses are not necessary to establish results in isovariant fixed point theory.

-Fixed point theory begins with a very classical question: given a continuous self-map of a compact space $f: X \to X$, is $f$ homotopic to a map without fixed points (that is, without points $x \in X$ such that $f(x)=x$)?
+Fixed point theory begins with a very classical question: given a continuous self-map of a compact space $f: X \to X$, is $f$ homotopic to a map without fixed points (elements $x \in X$ such that $f(x)=x$)?
 For example, the identity function of $S^1$ is homotopic to the rotation by $\pi$ map, which has no fixed points.
 Lefschetz defined the Lefschetz number of $f$,

 and showed that for simplicial complexes $X$, if $f$ is homotopic to a map without fixed points, then $L(f) = 0$.
 If $X$ is a simply connected, smooth manifold of dimension at least 3, then the converse also holds: if $L(f) = 0$, then $f$ is homotopic to a map without fixed points.